R. N. Johnson

 3. Why will even the ideal state deteriorate?

-4. "When wealth and the wealthy are honoured in a city, virtue and the virtuous are prized less."
+4. "When wealth and the wealthy are honored in a city, virtue and the virtuous are prized less."
 (551a) What arguments might support this claim?

 5. What is the difference between necessary and unnecessary desires?
 (558d-559c) What role does this distinction play in Socrates' views?